 But Winning more than makes up for this with a meticulous attention to fine detail, quality materials, and a classic glove design that’s remained unchanged for decades.

-Winning is a company firmly stuck in a past era; they avoid any marketing and the official website looks like it’s from the mid-nineties.
+Winning is a company firmly stuck in a past era; they avoid any marketing, and the official website looks like it’s from the mid-nineties.
 I can’t recall any such high-profile company that has completely checked out of the modern way of marking a business or product.

-Yet despite these marketing faux pas, Winning is STILL widely considered the best boxing gloves on the market, worshiped and revered by some of the best boxers in the world — and more than a few passionate boxers.
+Yet despite this marketing faux pas, Winning is STILL widely considered the best boxing gloves on the market, worshiped and revered by some of the best boxers in the world — and more than a few passionate boxers.

 Because their gloves are the real deal.
 That’s why.

 Winning Boxing Glove Models

 There are a few different Winning Boxing glove models you can choose from which are the Professional gloves, Velcro Gloves, Amateur Gloves, and Bag gloves.
 There are also specific gloves made for juniors/kids as well if you are looking for small gloves.

 There are a couple things to note before buying a pair of Winning gloves: